Varying-Vagrant-Vagrants/VVV/docs/en-US/troubleshooting.md

 ### Out of Date Software

 Mismatched Virtualbox and Guest additions can cause problems, as can older versions of Vagrant.
-When troubleshooting a problem, update to the latest versions of software, then verify the problem still exists after a `vagrant halt;vagrant up`
+When troubleshooting a problem, update to the latest versions of software, then verify the problem still exists after a `vagrant halt;vagrant up --provision`

 ### Local Network IP Clashes

 The network configuration picks an IP of 192.168.50.4.
 It could cause conflicts on your existing network if you *are* on a 192.168.50.x subnet already.
-You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up`
+You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up --provision`

 ### Vagrant and VirtualBox